 |Drive Chain (Motul chain paste/ Motul chain care kit)||I||I||I||I||I||Clean and lubricate every 1,000 km (600 miles)|

 |Brake fluid (Castrol DOT 4)||–||I||I||I||I||Replace every 2 years|

 |Lubrication (Lithium soap-based grease)||Lubricate every 1,000 km (600 miles)|

 Tyre size and tyre pressure for the Suzuki GSX-R1000 L7 (2017-2021)

 Here are the tyre sizes and pressures for your Suzuki GSX-R1000 L7.
-You might have seen these pressures and tire sizes before…
+Stock, the GSX-R1000 ships with Bridgestone BT011 and BT102 tyres.

 Most owners of GSX-R1000s (or indeed any sportbikes) would run their own tyre pressures and brands of tyres.
 The above is optimised for longevity, low emissions, and low cost of ownership.

 The L7, released in 2017, is the latest (and still current) iteration of Suzuki’s GSX-R1000.

 It’s another significant upgrade on the 1,000cc line.
 There’s roughly 10% more peak power, with a claimed 199 hp (149 kW) @ 13,200 RPM, and max torque of 118 Nm (87 lb-ft) @ 10,800 RPM.
 Peak torque has been climbing higher since the legendary K5, but so has the RPM at which it has peaked.